-Throughout our history, the Chippewas of Rama First Nation have been known as a caring, sharing people.
+The Chippewas of Rama First Nation have been known as a caring, sharing people throughout history.
 Our Chippewa territory has been called ‘the gathering place’ where travellers rested before continuing on their journey, where great meetings were held and important agreements signed.
 From the earliest of times, our people have been entrepreneurs, artisans, craftsmen, hunters and fishermen.
 We later operated as guides throughout the area for tourists, marketed crafts and produce.

 We invite you to learn more about our community, whose pride in Ojibwe traditions and restoring traditional ecological knowledge are at the forefront of community visioning.
 This stands alongside progressive programs, economic development initiatives and member services.

 Gchi miigwech for visiting the Chippewas of Rama First Nation website

 The Chippewas of Rama First Nation are maintaining public health measures for the safety of our community.

 Masking is mandatory of everyone entering the Rama Health Centre,

 Seniors Complex or accessing any of our transportation services.